JustMog/lockStep/README.md

 Maximum amount of time in seconds dt can be fudged by to snap to nearby exact multiples of a timestep (i.e 1/lockStep.updateRate).
+Set to nil to disable snapping.

 - `lockStep.averageOver [default 4]`

-Number of frames to incorporate into rolling average of dt
+Number of frames to incorporate into rolling average of dt Set to nil to disable averaging.

 ```lua
 lockStep.breakdown(x, y, w, h, [alpha])